2. What is the minimum for an initial investment in the Muhlenkamp Fund?

 - and Enroll in e-delivery of your statements and tax forms.

-- We are a 100% mutual fund.
+- We are a 100% no-load mutual fund.
 We do not charge any front-end or back-end sales fees, nor do we charge any 12b-1 fees.

 - As an investor, you pay certain fees and expenses in connection with the Fund, which are described in the table below and example that follows.
 In the table you will see the fees and expenses you would incur if you bought, held, and sold shares of the Fund.
 Shareholder fees are paid directly from your investment.
-Annual Fund operating expenses are paid out of the Fund assets, so their effect is included in the Fund’s price.
+Annual Fund operating expenses are paid out of the Fund assets, so their effect is included in the Fund’s share price.

 SHAREHOLDER FEES* (fees paid directly from your investment)